iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.nc.dhhs.exposurenotification___1.6/report.md

 <p align="center">
 <img src="1_star_reviews_wordcloud.png" alt="gov.nc.dhhs.exposurenotification 1 reviews"/>
 </p>

+> App hasn't checked for exposures in 25 days (Jan.
+5).
+It did the same thing back in December as well.
+What gives?
+The app needs to do its job in order to work. 🙄<br> :date: __2021-01-31 03:41:44__

+> As others have said, no one is going to use this because it's a royal pita to report a positive.
+My wife is positive but the system does not find her by phone or email.
+It wants her to call to get a pin.
+She's not going to do all that and most people won't.
+Good idea but virtually useless.<br> :date: __2021-01-30 21:30:37__

+> Does nothing relevant...never notifies me of anything.
+Uninstalling.<br> :date: __2021-01-30 21:28:24__

+> This app is not trust worthy, each time I check this app it's not on.
+It has told me twice to turn on.
+I haven't touched it this app is not working properly.<br> :date: __2021-01-30 01:47:00__

 > Don't trust this.
 I called my local health department to get tested, so I can have an official documentation of my clear infection.
 I was told that the test is supposed to be free, but that later charges aren't excluded from the realm of possibility.
 They said the test is just for jobs, and satisfying personal interest or fears.
 So no pin, and no way of alerting others I may have come in contact with.
 Way to go NC, you screw poor people again.
 What a surprise.<br> :date: __2021-01-29 19:32:35__